 In addition to what irons to purchase, other questions have surfaced that we address below.

-Q: How long do golf irons last?
+Q: How long do golf irons last after you buy them?

 A: Under typical use conditions, iron sets last between 5 and 10 years.
 This will depend greatly on the amount of practice and play you participate in each season.
 Your care for your iron set between rounds and in the offseason can also have a large influence on how long each club is performing at its maximum value.